Dog breed

 A dog breed will consistently produce the physical traits, movement and temperament that were developed over decades of selective breeding.
 For each breed they recognize, kennel clubs and breed registries usually maintain and publish a breed standard which is a written description of the ideal specimen of the breed.
 Other uses of the term breed when referring to dogs include pure breeds, cross-breeds, mixed breeds and natural breeds.

-Prior to the standardization of dog breeds, there were different types of dogs that were defined by their function.
+Prior to the standardization of dog breeds, there were many different types of dogs that were defined by their own, unique functions.
 Many different terms were used to describe dogs, such as breed, strain, type, kind, and variety.
 By the end of the Victorian era, society had changed and so did the role of dogs.
-Form was given a more prominent role than function.
+The form was given a more prominent role than function.
 Different types or breeds of dog were being developed by breeders who wanted to define specific characteristics and desirable features in their dogs.
 Driven by dog shows and the groups that hosted them, the term dog breed took on an entirely new meaning.
 Dog show competitions included best-in-breed winners, and the purebreds were winning.
 Breed standards are the reason the breed came to be, and with those standards are key features, including form, function and fitness for purpose.
 The Kennel Club in the UK was founded in 1873, and was the world's first national kennel club and breed registry.
 The International Canine Federation was founded in 1911 as a worldwide organization.
 Its objective is to bring global uniformity to the breeding, exhibiting and judging of pure-bred dogs.
 It now has 99 member countries.
+According to BigThink, over 40% of the world's dog breeds come from the United Kingdom, France and Germany.
+It states: "Great Britain and France are the ground zero of dog fancying, with 57 registered breeds each.
+Germany is not far behind, with 47 breeds.
+These three countries alone represent more than 40% of all dog breeds recognized by the Fédération Cynologique Internationale."